Landis' conjecture: a survey: Weak Landis' conjecture is true in dimension two

 In order to deduce Theorem \ref{thm:quantLMNN} we again note that \eqref{eq:maxim} holds for any $x$ with $|x|=R/2$, because $|u(0)|=\max_{B(0,2R)}|u|$.
 Applying Theorem \ref{thm:local} to $u(\cdot+x)$, we get

 which is the thesis in Theorem \ref{thm:quantLMNN}.

 A nice summary of the strategy of \cite{LMNN20} can be also found in \cite[Chapter 24]{Hsu22}.
-Relying heavily on the ideas presented in \cite{LMNN20}, Davey \cite{Davey23} extended Logunov's et al. result, also for $n = 2$ and real potentials, by allowing the potentials to growth at infinity.
+Relying heavily on the ideas presented in \cite{LMNN20}, Davey \cite{Davey23} extended Logunov's et al. result, also for $n = 2$ and real potentials, by allowing the potentials to grow at infinity.
 More precisely, for equations of the form $-\Delta u+qu=0$ in $\R^2$, with $|q(x)|\lesssim |x|^N$ for some $N\ge0$, Davey proves that real-valued solutions satisfy exponential decay estimates with a rate that depends explicitly on $N$.
 The case $N=0$ corresponds to Landis' conjecture for real-valued solutions in the plane \cite{LMNN20} described in this section.

 Also inspired by the methodology of proof of \cite{LMNN20}, Le Balc'h and Souza \cite{BS24} recently studied a quantitative form of the Landis conjecture on exponential decay for real-valued solutions to second order elliptic equations with variable coefficients in the plane.
 They follow the steps in \cite{LMNN20} in a rather neat way.
 In particular, they prove a qualitative form of Landis' conjecture for real-valued weak solutions to $-\Delta u-\nabla\cdot (W_1 u)+W_2\cdot \nabla u+q u=0$ in $\R^2$, where $W_i\in L^{\infty}(\R^2;\R^2)$, $i=1,2$ are drifts and $q\in L^{\infty}(\R^2;\R)$: if $|u(x)|\le \exp[-|x|^{1+\delta}]$ for $\delta>0$, $x\in \R^2$, then $u\equiv 0$.
 The presence of drifts forces twists in Le Balc'h and Souza's strategy comparing to Logunov et al.'s strategy, and their last step relies on a Carleman inequality for the Laplacian on perforated domains rather than working with a simple harmonic equation, which is not possible to reach in this situation.
+A version with potentials $q\in L^p(\R^2;\R)$ and $p\in (,+\infty]$ is proven in \cite{LB24}.

 The techniques developed by Logunov et al. seem to be difficult to extend in higher dimensions to get the sharp results towards Landis' conjecture.
 Nevertheless, it is interesting to note that they also present a result for harmonic functions in higher dimensions, based on a Carleman estimate, with a slightly worse bound than the one in the complex plane \cite[Theorem 5.1 (Toy problem)]{LMNN20}.